 Allied does not allocate interest expense to segments as debt is viewed by Management to be used for the purpose of acquisitions, development and improvement of all the properties.
-Similarly, general and administrative expenses, interest income, fair value of investment properties and investment properties held for sale and fair value of derivative instruments are not allocated to operating segments.

-The following summary tables present a reconciliation of operating income to net income for the three and six months ended June 30, 2022 and 2021.
+Similarly, general and administrative expenses, interest income, fair value of investment properties and investment properties held for sale, fair value of derivative instruments and impairment of residential inventory are not allocated to operating segments.
+The following summary tables present a reconciliation of operating income to net income for the three and nine months ended September 30, 2022 and 2021.